stnert/Unforgivable-vigilance/README.md

 # Unforgivable-vigilance

-Links that prove online surveillance is constant and some tips on how to defend yourself.
+Do you know that online surveillance is widespread and constant?
+If you're concerned about being monitored, don't worry - there are ways to defend yourself.
+Here are a few helpful tips to protect your online privacy.

-The titans that dominate the internet.
-They are like Mutant.
-Gods.
-Indestructible.
-An endless battle.
-Who is your fan base for?

-• Governments;

-• Hackers;

-• Crackers;
+The internet is ruled by powerful entities such as governments, hackers, and crackers - and they're like mutant gods that seem indestructible.
+But who do they serve?
+Who is their fan base?
+You have the right to know!

-Many countries including the United States, United Kingdom, Russia, China, Israel, Iran, and North Korea have active cyber capabilities for offensive and defensive operations.
-As states explore the use of cyber operations and combine capabilities, the likelihood of physical confrontation and violence playing out as a result of, or part of, a cyber operation is increased.
-However, meeting the scale and protracted nature of war is unlikely, thus ambiguity remains.
+Several countries, including the United States, United Kingdom, Russia, China, Israel, Iran, and North Korea, have active cyber capabilities for both offensive and defensive operations.
+As they continue to develop their cyber capabilities, the likelihood of physical confrontation and violence resulting from a cyber operation is increased.
+But let's be clear - cyber warfare will never escalate to the scale or protracted nature of traditional war.

+These countries operate in the shadows while engaging in massive surveillance to spy on targets.
+Don't let them do it to you!
+It's time to take control of your online privacy and defend yourself against constant surveillance.

 These same countries, today operating in the shadows and massive surveillance, seek to spy on targets.